MaxPower15/StopGo/README.md

 # StopGo

 Think of a firehose.
-When the hose is off, no functions can drip out.
-When the hose is on, all the functions spray out as fast as they can.
+When the hose's valve is clamped shut, no functions can drip out.
+When the hose's valve is open, all the functions spray out as fast as they can.

 __You__ provide the functions and __StopGo__ provides the hose and the valve.